Lance Newman, Dean

 Faculty: Curtis Newbold (co-chair) and Christine Seifert (co-chair)

 Program Coordinator: Lizette Lyon

-Westminster’s Master of Strategic Communication (MSC) program is designed to help you to become that leader in a superior learning environment, with features you won’t find anywhere else.
+Westminster’s Master of Strategic Communication (MSC) program is designed to help you to become an expert communicator and leader in a superior learning environment, with features you won’t find anywhere else.

 The program has the following characteristics:

 - Project-Based, Client-Driven: students complete a total of five project sequences designed and sequenced specifically to measure student learning.
 Projects are based on current communication problems and opportunities and may originate with a small business or nonprofit client, an individual student’s place of employment, or an entrepreneurial venture.

 - Individual and Team-Based: students complete some projects individually to demonstrate mastery of associated professional communication competencies.
 Other projects are team-based to assist students in mastering leadership competencies that include managing projects and leading and working in teams.

 - Competency-Based: students submit work with the understanding that they will revise and re-submit until projects meet specified “competencies,” or professional-level standards.
 Students are encouraged through this model to continually improve until their work is client-ready.

 - Low-Residency and Online: in addition to the one-day on-campus residencies that occur at the beginning of each of the five project sequences, students use a learning management system and resources in an online environment to work independently and as a team to master program competencies.
 Most projects are submitted online, though interactions with faculty and peers may be through phone, videoconferencing, or asynchronously through email or online discussion boards.

 - Faculty Coaching: students work directly with a Westminster College faculty member on an individual basis to acquire project guidance and feedback.